microsoft/wpa/.github/analyst_guide.md

 Make sure you have:
 1. Analyst access to [Workplace Analytics](https://www.microsoft.com/en-us/microsoft-365/business/workplace-analytics)
-2. Either [R](https://www.r-project.org/) or [RStudio Desktop](https://rstudio.com/products/rstudio/download/#download) installed in your local device
+2. [R](https://www.r-project.org/) installed in your local device.

+An IDE is optional, but we recommend either [RStudio Desktop](https://rstudio.com/products/rstudio/download/#download) or [VS Code](https://code.visualstudio.com/).

 ## Why use R for Workplace Analytics?